DoggeHill/company-chain/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 However **build is not optimized**, since this application is not intended to be build.

+Compiled contracts(ABI files) are located in *src/assets*.
+Basically compiled contract files should stay the same and do not need to be replaced unless you modify smart contracts.

 ## Running unit tests

 Run `truffle test` in *smart-contracts/test* to execute the unit tests via [Mocha](https://mochajs.org).